 Boyd (January 16, 1967-January 20, 1969)

 On October 8, 1966, President Lyndon Johnson tasked Alan Stephenson Boyd, age forty-four, the former Civil Aeronautics Board Chairman and Under Secretary of Commerce for Transportation, with the challenge of setting up the new department.
 Formerly chairman of the Florida Railroad and Public Utilities Commission, Boyd headed the Task Force that proposed establishing a Cabinet-level Department, which included the Federal Aviation Agency, the Bureau of Public Roads, the United States Coast Guard, and the Saint Lawrence Seaway Development Corporation, as well as the Great Lakes Pilotage Association, the Car Service Division of the Interstate Commerce Commission, and the subsidy function of the CAB.
 During his tenure, the Department issued the first national safety and federal motor vehicle standards, and Johnson transferred the Urban Mass Transportation Administration from the Department of Housing and Urban Development to DOT.
-Boyd subsequently served as the president of the Illinois Central Railroad, the president of Amtrak, and the chairman of Airbus Industrie of North America.
+Boyd subsequently served as the president of the Illinois Central Railroad, the president of Amtrak(1978-1982), and the chairman of Airbus Industrie of North America.
 In 1994, Boyd received the Tony Jannus Award for his contributions to commercial Aviation.
 In 2009, he also received the Philip J. Klass Award for lifetime achievement from Aviation Week & Space Technology.

 Volpe (January 22, 1969-February 2, 1973)

 In December 1968, President Richard Nixon nominated as the nation's second Secretary of Transportation a man whom many have considered the Department's most talented Secretary, the moderate, thrice-elected Governor of Massachusetts, John Anthony Volpe.
 A contemporary "Horatio Alger" story, Volpe, then sixty years of age, was the son of poor Italian immigrants.
 During World War II, he volunteered to serve stateside as a United States Navy Seabee training officer.
 His family-owned construction company built hospitals, schools, shopping centers, public buildings (Including DOTs Nassif Building), and military installations along the Eastern seaboard and in other parts of the country.
 In 1956, President Dwight Eisenhower named the former Massachusetts Commissioner of Public Works as the interimbut first--Federal Highway Administrator, in charge of the new Interstate highway program.
 In 1960, when John F. Kennedy led the Democratic ticket, Volpe, a Republican, won election as Governor of Massachusetts.
 He lost in 1962, but won again in 1964, the year of the Goldwater debacle, and in 1966, this time to a four-year term.
 In 1968, Volpe was often rumored as Nixons Vice Presidential running mate--until Governor Spiro T. Agnew of Maryland received the nod at the Republican convention.
 During Volpe's tenure, DOT established the National Highway Traffic Safety Administration as a discrete operating administration, supported the enactment of laws to upgrade the nation's airport-airways system, to renovate urban transit systems, and to create Amtrak, showcased America's transportation vitality in TRANSPO '72, and completed the nation's first definitive transportation "needs" report.
 Volpe later served as the American Ambassador to Italy between 1973 and 1977.
 From 1982 to 1983, Ronald Reagan named Volpe to chair his Commission on Drunk Driving.
 In September 1990, the Department renamed the Transportation Systems Center in Cambridge, Massachusetts, the John A. Volpe National Transportation Systems Center in his honor. the Governor John A. Volpe Library at Wakefield High School in Wakefield was named in his memory.
 On November 11, 1994, John Volpe died.